ckarwin/Fermi_Stacking_Analysis/docs/index.rst

 Introduction
 ------------
-This repository contains code for running a gamma-ray stacking analysis with Fermi-LAT data.
+This package contains code for running a gamma-ray stacking analysis with Fermi-LAT data.
 The technique has been successfully applied to the following studies:

 - `Extreme blazars <https://arxiv.org/pdf/1908.02496.pdf>`_
 - `Star-forming galaxies <https://arxiv.org/pdf/2003.05493.pdf>`_